jasonnoble/LearningSwiftWorkshop/2_swift_objects.md

 <code class="code-voice">convertedNumber</code> is an "optional int" written <code class="code-voice">Int?</code> in code.

-To extract the value of the optional, we must upwrap it.
+To extract the value of the optional, we must unwrap it.

 *It's a box.
 We have to look in the box.*